 You’ll also get three points per $1 spent on JetBlue purchases, two points per $1 spent at restaurants and grocery stores, and one point per $1 spent on other purchases.

-SkyMiles members earn five miles for every $1 spent on flights with Delta and you can earn miles when you fly with any of their 20+ partner airlines.
+SkyMiles members earn five miles for every $1 spent on Delta-marketed flights and you can earn miles when you fly with any of their 20+ partner airlines.

-You can start redeeming your miles for flights at 10,000 miles.
-You can also redeem miles for Delta Private Jets®, upgrades and shopping at SkyMiles Marketplace.
+You can redeem miles for award travel as well on things like upgrades and shopping at SkyMiles Marketplace.

 Even better, there are no blackout dates for any Delta Air Lines flights, and miles never expire.